 A decision that an investigation is warranted is made by the Deciding Official, on the basis of the SCMR's inquiry into the allegation.
 If the decision is to proceed with an investigation, the Deciding Official will appoint an Investigation Committee to determine whether misconduct occurred.

 The Investigation Committee will consist of at least three (3) members selected to ensure that the investigation is carried out as completely and competently as possible.
-Each Investigation Committee Member should have no conflicts of interest in the case, be unbiased, and have the necessary expertise to evaluate the evidence and issues related to the allegations, interview the principals and key witnesses, and conduct the investigation.
+Each Investigation Committee Member should have no known conflicts of interest in the case and have the necessary expertise to evaluate the evidence and issues related to the allegations, interview the principals and key witnesses, and conduct the investigation.
 These individuals may be scientists, administrators, subject matter experts, lawyers, or other qualified persons, and they may be from inside or outside the university.
+A legal advisor will be appointed by the Deciding Official for each investigation and will serve as an ex officio member throughout the Research Misconduct Proceeding.

 The Investigation Committee is responsible for: